S3B4S/opencv-gdnative/README.md

 ```
 This should build some libraries into `Godot/bin/<platform>/`.
 These libraries are the result of building the GDNative plugin and you should be able to succefully use them in Godot now.
+The current Godot project already ataches the built script to a node, so you can simply start the Godot project to test out if it's working.
+If it's not working, you'll get errors.
+If you have no errors, it's working. :sunglasses:

 ### More information
 * [Godot's tutorial on GDNative C++](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html).